frodrigss/frodrigss/README.md

 ### 🎯 Who Am I?

 <p align="justify"><i>
 Hi!
-I'm a dedicated front-end developer and digital game programming studant.<br>
+I'm a dedicated .NET developer and Digital Game Programming studant.<br>
 Currently pursuing a Technical in Digital Game Programming at Etec de Peruíbe.<br> I continuously explore new technologies and strive to express my creativity 🧶<br>
-Whether building responsive web applications or developing immersive games,<br>
+Whether building responsive web applications with ASP.NET or developing programs with C#</i>
-I aim to blend functionality with aesthetic design.</i>
 </p>

 > *"Code is poetry, and I'm here to write some epic verses! 🚀"*

 ## 🎓 Education Journey

 - 📚 **Etec de Peruíbe**
   - High School + Technical in Digital Game Programming
   - Expected Graduation: 2026